Leica R8–R9: Leica R9

 The silver top-plate color available on the R8 was replaced by an 'Anthracite' color on the R9; black remained available.
 Another external change was the addition of an LCD frame counter on the top plate between the wind lever and the shutter-speed dial.
 The mode selector dial gained a lock, after many R8 user complaints that it was too easily moved from the desired setting when handling the camera.
-The rear LCD display gained a backlight so it could be viewed in dim lighting.
+The rear LCD gained a backlight so it could be viewed in dim lighting.

 The mass of the R9 was reduced by 100g (to 790g) from the R8, achieved by switching to a magnesium casting for the top plate (formerly zinc alloy) and substituting aluminium for steel at the bottom plate's frame.

 Electronic changes included the ability to tune the sensitivity of matrix metering in steps of 0.1 EV independently of the other metering modes, and several improvements to the flash support.
 Metz's HSS (High Speed Sync) flash mode was now supported, allowing fill flash at shutter speeds greater than the X-sync speed by the use of many repeated small flashes of the electronic flashgun.
 This mode could be used from 1/360 to the camera's shortest 1/8000 of a second shutter speed.
 Also improved was the use of fill-flash at slower shutter speeds and wider apertures, by enabling lower-power illumination modes on modern Metz equipment.
 The manual flash exposure compensation ability in Program mode was improved, and AE lock was now possible in all automated modes.